 What Is A Quaalude?

-This was the first use of the drug, a sleep aid.
+Because Quaaludes are actually the depressant drug methaqualone, they were first used as a sedative.
 However, users soon learned that the drug can create a high if you resisted the urge to fall asleep.
 The recreational use of the drug in the United States peaked in the late 1960s and 1970s and was used with alcohol to create the drowsy and sedative high associated with the pill.

-Most sedatives, including alcohol, works by binding gamma-aminobutyric acid receptors (GABAA) in the central nervous system.
-This results by increasing inhibitory signals in the brain and while Quaaludes bind to a different portion of the GABAA receptor, they continue to have similar effects.
+Most sedatives, including alcohol, work by binding gamma-aminobutyric acid receptors (GABAA) in the central nervous system.
+This results in increasing inhibitory signals in the brain, and while Quaaludes bind to a different portion of the GABAA receptor, they continue to have similar effects.

 The Effects of Quaaludes

-As mentioned before, Quaaludes are a sedative and hypnotic drug that has a general effect on the body and mind.
-While many drugs in the class have different and unique effects, a majority of them still will produce feelings that are a result of sedating the user’s brain.
+As mentioned before, Quaalude is a sedative and hypnotic drug that has a general effect on the body and mind.
+While many drugs in the class have different and unique effects, a majority of them still produce feelings that are a result of sedating the user’s brain.
 Smaller amounts of these drugs can be used to make a person feel more lively or relaxed.
 With that said, larger amounts of the drug can be used to create a stimulating effect.

 As the doses increase, they become more intense and even more dangerous for the user.
-It can cause a lack of concentration, lower blood pressure, and slow breathing and heart rate.
+Quaaludes can cause a lack of concentration, lower blood pressure, and slow breathing and heart rate.

 - Respiratory arrest